Water polo at the 2012 Summer Olympics

-The water polo tournament at the 2012 Summer Olympics in London, United Kingdom was held at the London 2012 Water Polo Arena in the Olympic Park from 29 July to 12 August.
+The water polo tournaments at the 2012 Summer Olympics in London, United Kingdom were held at the London 2012 Water Polo Arena in the Olympic Park from 29 July to 12 August.
 The venue's capacity held 5,000 spectators.
 Twelve teams competed in the men's tournament and eight teams in the women's tournament.

 Qualification

 Aerial view of the Water Polo Arena, a temporary venue built for Water Polo competition at the 2012 Summer Olympics.

 Both of Great Britain's teams automatically qualified, while the African qualification tournament was cancelled due as no teams entered, increasing the available spots at each final qualification tournament to four.